23Skidoo/homepage/content/blog/2013-07-30-Cabal-sandbox.md

 Using multiple different versions of GHC simultaneously is also supported, via the `-w` option:

-    # TODO: this actually seems to be broken right now, at least with build-type: Custom
     $ cabal sandbox init
     $ cabal install --only-dependencies -w /path/to/ghc-1 # Install dependencies for both compilers
     $ cabal install --only-dependencies -w /path/to/ghc-2